 … to teach a community how to be healthy.

 … to build home for the homeless.

 … to integrate trust and love back into humanity.

 And every shade, every hue, every tone, every angle in between.

 You may roll your eyes at some of the above examples but to the person who holds that life purpose, it’s no laughing matter.
-It’s serious business and nothing will come between them and this purpose, because fulfilling that life purpose is what brings them alive and gives them hope and makes their life meaningful.
+It’s real and it’s true for them, and nothing shall come between them and this purpose once they know it and believe it.
+Because they’ll know that fulfilling that life purpose is what brings them alive and gives them hope and makes their life meaningful.

 This is a more analytical approach to finding your purpose.
 The answers to these questions will contain your life purpose.